 ABBREVIATED RECIPE

 - Season chicken with salt.
 Sear in oil until golden.
 Remove.
 Deglaze with cognac.
 Add beef stock, simmer for 4 minutes .
-Pour cream, simmer for 5 minutes.
+Pour cream, add pepper and simmer for 5 minutes.
 Return chicken, cook for 3 minutes while basting.
 Serve immediately.

 FULL RECIPE